wp-plugins/jw-player-plugin-for-wordpress/readme.txt

 == Changelog ==

+= 1.5.4 =

+* ENHANCEMENT: jwplayer.js and swfobject.js can now be configured to load on every page or only when there's a jwplayer shortcode.
+* BUG: Custom player config xml files are now saved with the XML namespace.
+* BUG: html5_file should now behave correctly in the shortcode.

 = 1.5.3 =

 * ENHANCEMENT: jwplayer.js and swfobject.js now only loaded if a player is embedded on the page